A Lanzada Beach: Description

 It is one of the most famous and extensive beaches in Galicia.
 During the summer, many tourists come to visit it.

 It is surrounded by a beautiful natural environment protected by dunes belonging to the Natura 2000 network.
 Currently, the dunes are a protected ecosystem.

 Activities

 On this open sea beach, the sea is often rough, which is why sports such as surfing and windsurfing can be practiced.
 Kiteboarding is also practised here, as it is an open sea beach that can become very windy.

-Places of interest such as the Lanzada Tower, the Castro de la Lanzada and the chapel of Our Lady of the Lanzada are only a few metres away.
+Places of interest such as the Lanzada Tower, the Castro of A Lanzada and the chapel of Our Lady of A Lanzada are only a few metres away.

 Access

 From Pontevedra or Sanxenxo, it can be reached via the PO-308 road to O Grove.

 The quickest way to get there is via the Salnés Motorway, AG-41, which is reached by taking the last exit towards O Grove.